ES Troyes AC: Rebuilding (1986–1996)

 The new club won the championship in its first season, and was promoted to Fourth division in 1987.
-After just three seasons, they finished first of the Fourth Division in 1990, and reached the Third Division.
+After just three seasons, they finished first of the Fourth Division in 1990 under manager Jean-Louis Coustillet, and reached the Third Division.
 Despite being well listed during the next three seasons, the club failed to gain promotion to the Second division.
 Due to the reform of French football leagues in 1993, the club was transferred to the newly formed Nationale 2, the new fourth level of French football.
 New president Angel Masoni called Alain Perrin to take the lead of the team.
 He was to become the most successful manager ever in Troyes, and stayed nine years, from 1993 to 2002.
 In his first year, he won the Nationale 2, and ATAC was promoted to the Nationale 1 in 1994.
 The following year, Troyes finished 10th, before finishing 2nd in 1995–96, and was promoted to Ligue 2: for the first time since 1979, Troyes were playing professional football.

+Rise to Ligue 1 (1996–2003)

 Troyes first season was very difficult, as they finished 20th out of 22 teams, only keeping its place in Deuxième division due to the bankruptcy of Perpignan and Charleville.
 The next two seasons were much more successful, they finished fifth in 1997–98 and third in 1998–99, due to the presence of players more used to this level, such as Frédéric Adam, Richard Jeziersky, David Hamed, Samuel Boutal, fan favourite Slađan Đukić and local players, such as captain Mohammed Bradja.
 Troyes took the lead during the first part of the season.
 Even if the second part was more difficult, the team finished third, only on goal average, after a last win against Cannes.
 But most importantly Troyes was promoted to Ligue 1, 21 years after its last season at this level.

 In Troyes' first season in Ligue 1 in 1999–2000, the team finished in 14th place, thereby avoiding relegation.
 At the end of the season, the name ATAC was changed to ESTAC due to the complaints of a French discount supermarket chain having the same name.
 The glory days came in the next two seasons, as they twice finished seventh, qualifying them for the first time in their history for the Intertoto Cup in 2001 and 2002.
 In 2001, with players Jérôme Rothen, Rafik Saïfi, Tony Heurtebis, Fabio Celestini and Nicolas Goussé in the side, they defeated Newcastle United in an epic Intertoto Cup second leg final, which finished 4–4 at St James' Park.